tears-mysthrala/Kalista/README.md

 ### Note
 This is a personal project and the contents are tailored to my specific needs.
 However, feel free to use it as inspiration or a starting point for your own journey.

+## Deployment

+This project is automatically deployed to Vercel when changes are pushed to the main branch.
+The deployment is handled by a GitHub Actions workflow.

+To set up the deployment:

+1. Create a Vercel account and link your GitHub repository.
+2. Generate a Vercel token from your account settings.
+3. Add the Vercel token as a secret named `VERCEL_TOKEN` in your GitHub repository settings.

 ---

 ## Español